 Use of this Annex

-(1) This informative Annex provides supplementary guidance to 4.2 and 6 for actions for tying systems and key members.
+(1) This informative Annex provides supplementary guidance to 4.2 and Clause 6 for actions for tying systems and key members.

 NOTE National choice on the application of this Informative Annex is given in the National Annex.
-If the National Annex contains no information on the application of this informative annex, it can be used.
+If the-National Annex contains no information on the application of this informative annex, it can be used.

 Scope and field of application